 I personally love when the chocolate and pistachio brownies are served hot.
 That’s right!
 Straight out the oven.
 This is when you get them the most moist and delicious.
 Serve with some whipped cream or vanilla ice cream on the side and you have a perfect dessert.
 I mean, who doesn’t love ice cream right?

-You can also serve the chocolate and pistachio brownie with some fresh fruit.
+You can also serve the chocolate and pistachio brownie with some fresh fruit or my peanut butter ice cream.
 Now for the summer I would recommend fresh local strawberries, a lot of them at half price.
 For extra finesse, try to marinate the halved strawberries for about an hour with a little sugar and a dash of amaretto.
 If you love mint, add a little of freshly chopped mint with lime juice.
-Now that’s summer!
+Pair with some slow cooker Nutella fudge for your party and now that’s summer!

 Other ways to serve